caiociardelli/gladm25/README.md

 * Python 2.7.12 or greater;
 * GMT 6.0.0 or greater;

-2. Download the latest version of GLADM25 from [caio.ciardelli/sphglltools repository](https://github.com/caiociardelli/gladm25)
+2. Download the latest version of GLADM25 at [sphModel:GLADM25](https://github.com/caiociardelli/gladm25)

 3. Untar the crustal block model using: